LeahRoberts/DISCus/README.rst

 Construction of Bedmap_reference
 ----------------------------------

+**NOTE: this part can be automated now with a python script, as indicated above.**

 The BEDMAP_REFERENCE will specify the location of the desired overlap regions and should be in .bed format, which can be generated from a .gff file using gff2bed.